lnarasim/geekshub_python_bootcamp/topics/list.md

 22. A list contains many elements of the types.
 Write a function that creates a separate lists for integer, float, string and everything else.

+---

+# Exercises (Cntd)

 23. Given a list, how will you clear all the elements of the list.
 For example, numbers = [1,3,3,4,6,6] should be converted to numbers = [] without creating a new instance of an empty list (id(numbers) before and after the transformation should be same)

-24.